Capstone-Alumni/alumni/README.md

 **As a reminder, Turbopack is currently in alpha and not yet ready for production.
 We appreciate your ongoing support as we work to make it ready for everyone.**

+## Prerequisites
+- Node 16 or above
+- PostgreSQL

 ## Running Locally

 1. Install dependencies: `yarn`